WHAT IS MY CHILD ENTITLED TO?

 Children who are looked after by the local authority, have an adoption order, a special guardianship order, a residence order, a current statement of special educational needs or an education, health and care plan, a child who is entitled to disability living allowance as well as parents who are in receipt of Income Support, Income-based Job Seekers Allowance, Income-related Employment and Support allowance, Support under part VI of the Immigration and Asylum Act 1999, The Guaranteed element of State Pension Credit, Child Tax Credit, Working Tax Credit and have an gross annual household income of no more than £16,190 are all eligible for 2 year old funding.

-If your child is eligible, they will be able to attend an approved childcare setting for 15 hours a week for the 38 weeks in an academic year.
+If your child is eligible, they will be able to attend an approved childcare setting for 15 hours a week for the 38 weeks in an academic year, dependent on availability.

 30 HOURS FUNDING

-if you qualify for the funding you will need to provide us with your code/ DERN number so that we are able to claim the funding on your child's behalf.
+If you qualify for the funding you will need to provide us with your letter of confirmation which includes the code/ DERN number and the eligibility date so that we are able to claim the funding on your child's behalf.

-Please note that this funding needs to be reapplied for each term and we have to be provided with the confirmation of continuing qualification.
+Please note that this funding needs to be reapplied for each term and you need to provide us with confirmation of continued eligibility.

 EARLY YEARS PUPIL PREMIUM (EYPP)